FAQs

 • Do not exceed the recommended microwave time.

-• Check your skin every few minutes.
+• Check your skin after the first few minutes and regularly after that.

 Related PhysioWorks Guides